okx/builder-codes/README.md

 # Builder Codes

-An ERC-721 NFT contract that enables builders to register unique codes (e.g., `"myapp"`) with an associated payout addresses for revenue attribution and distribution.
-Implements the [ERC-8021](https://eip.tools/eip/8021) `ICodesRegistry` interface.
+An ERC-721 NFT contract that enables builders to register unique codes with associated payout addresses for revenue attribution and distribution.

 ## Features

-- **Unique Code Registration**: Mint ERC-721 tokens representing alphanumeric codes (1-32 characters)
-- **Flexible Registration Methods**: Direct registration via authorized registrars or gasless signature-based registration
+- **Auto-Generated Codes**: 16-character codes generated on-chain from user address, payout address, and block data
 - **Revenue Attribution**: Each code has a configurable payout address for tracking and distributing revenue
 - **Role-Based Access Control**: Granular permissions for registration, transfers, and metadata updates
 - **Upgradeable Design**: UUPS proxy pattern enables future enhancements while preserving state